roapi/roapi/README.md

 * Query frontends to translate SQL, GraphQL and REST API queries into Datafusion plans.
-* Datafusion for query plan exection.
+* Datafusion for query plan execution.
 * Data layer to load datasets from a variety of sources and formats with automatic schema inference.
 * Response encoding layer to serialize intermediate Arrow record batch into